wedaa/LongTail-Log-Analysis/README.md

 78) RELEASE 2: Attacks by Country should also show the number of attacks by each country.

-80) RELEASE 2: LongTail shoul also analyze /var/log/httpd/access_log files
-to analyze the attacks and probes that a webserver is subject to.

 81) RELEASE 2: (Maybe) "All" graphs, can I color code the amounts by host?